Vyral/brandon-montemayor/_posts/2021-07-16-summer-2021-real-estate-market-update.md

 **What's driving all of this?** A combination of low inventory and low interest rates is why we're seeing multiple offers and increasing prices over the last year.
 FHA and VA loans have rates of around 2.6%.
 High-balance (or jumbo) loans are around 3.4%.
 For people who need to sell a property, we have access to bridge loans that will help you buy before you sell at around 6%.

-If you have any questions about any of these loans or anything else related to real estate, give us a call.
+If you have any questions about these loans or anything else related to real estate, give us a call.
 We'd love to help you out.
 Have a great day.